-Old Town Square, in Czech known as Staroměstské náměstí, is the central square of the historic part of Prague.
+Old Town Square is the central square of the historic part of Prague.
 The square is of the greatest tourist attractions of the Czech capital, along with Charles Bridge and Prague Castle.
 It is almost impossible to miss it if you’re coming to Prague as a tourist.

 Pardubice is a city in eastern Bohemia and the capital of the region of the same name.
 Industry plays an important role in the city and Pardubice may not belong to the top tourist destinations in Czechia.
 Nevertheless, it has a very impressive central square, a beautiful chateau and is internationally famous for its gingerbread and the Grand Pardubice Steeplechase.